TaraTritt/dapp-starter/README.md

 npm install
 ```

+* If you have issues running npm install follow the instructions [here](https://github.com/TaraTritt/dapp-starter/wiki/Error-Index#node)

 2. Add your contract(s) (.sol) to the ethereum/contracts folder

 3. Modify ethereum/compile.js to read and compile your contract.
 If you don't have a contract yet, you can use the [SampleContract.sol](https://github.com/TaraTritt/dapp-starter/tree/master/ethereum/contracts) under the ethereum/contracts folder